 In one case, although the settlor was not a beneficiary, the trust suggested that the trustee should consider her circumstances and suggested that the trustee find a way to help her if needed.
 Because the trustee had “uncontrolled discretion,” this was deemed to create a circumstance where the trust was available.

-A power to substitute trust assets (retained to achieve grantor trust status under the tax code) could create problems, but one court found that where the power is limited to substituting assets for others of equivolent value, any transaction would be “a sale of trust assets to unrelated third parties, followed by a reinvestment of sale proceeds by the trust.”
+A power to substitute trust assets (retained to achieve grantor trust status under the tax code) could create problems, but one court found that where the power is limited to substituting assets for others of equivalent value, any transaction would be “a sale of trust assets to unrelated third parties, followed by a reinvestment of sale proceeds by the trust.”

 Although more recent cases, relying on State trust law and the Restatement on Trusts, tend to find that a limited power of appointment does not violate the any circumstances test, some earlier cases found otherwise.
 They conjectured that an applicant could collude with a potential recipient to make payments in return for exercise of the power.